jrdeavila/Contact-Flask-App/README.md

 # His youtube chanel: https://www.youtube.com/channel/UCMn28O1sQGochG94HdlthbA
 #

-# This App will need us to save our contacts in a web environment
+# This App will help us to save our contacts in a web environment